One-com/failboat/README.md

 configuration is the base level.
 When a failboat is extended a new failboat is created with the given configuration.
 The child failboat will have a reference to the parent failboat.

+Each error handler function is executed in the context given to the base failboat.
+When extending a failboat the execution context is inherited from the parent.

 When you call `handleError` on a failboat it will try to route the error at the top level, if it does not find an appropiate handler it